jeremytmsi/jeremytmsi/README.md

 Passionate about computer science and video games since my childhood.
 I like to discover and learn new technologies.
 I'm looking for a job position as a Network and System administrator/technician.

-You can find some of my personal projects in my personal time.
+You can find some of my projects done in my personal time.

 ### Languages / Tools / Techs